dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 >[!Note]
 >This page requires a basic understanding of graphics pipelines.

-The **graphics compositor** organizes how a [scene](../../game-studio/scenes.md) is rendered.
+The **graphics compositor** organizes how [scenes](../../game-studio/scenes.md) are rendered.
 You can use it to customize almost every part of the rendering pipeline.
 For example, you can:

 - use one or multiple cameras
 - filter entities in the scene